AMReX-Codes/Amrvis/Docs/Compiling/macOS.md

 git clone https://user-name@bitbucket.org/berkeleylab/volpack.git
 ```

 which does not rely on autotools.
-Please contact the AMReX team for an access to the volpack account.
+Please contact the AMReX team for access to the volpack account.
+Run `make` from the volpack directory to build the volpack library.

 ## Building